MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-API-connection.md

 Teams Toolkit helps you to access existing APIs for building Teams applications.
 These APIs are developed by your organization or even third-party.

-## Advantages
+## Advantage

+The advantage to access the existing APIs is as follow:

 * Teams Toolkit helps you bootstrap sample code to access the APIs if you don't have language appropriate SDKs to access these APIs.

 ## Connect to the API

-Link Teams Toolkit to an existing API to:
+Access Teams Toolkit to an existing API to:

 * Generate sample code under `./bot` or `./api` folder
 * Add a reference to the `@microsoft/teamsfx` package to `package.json`